Bernardo Márquez García: Professional life

 Márquez worked as a college professor at the University of Puerto Rico and the Interamerican University of Puerto Rico.
 He also worked as owner of the Selectos Supermarket, on the Barrio Candelaria Arenas.

 Political career

 Márquez was first elected to the House of Representatives of Puerto Rico at the 2004 general election, where he was elected to represent District 10.
 He was reelected in 2008.
 Márquez chose not to run for reelection at the 2012 general election.

 In 2015, Márquez announced his intention to run for Mayor of Toa Baja challenging longtime incumbent Aníbal Vega Borges.
 On June 5, 2016, Márquez defeated Vega Borges in what was classified by some newspapers as the "surprise of the primaries".

 Personal life

 Márquez is married and has three children.
 In 2020, one of his sons, José Bernando Márquez, was elected to the House of Representatives of Puerto Rico for the Citizens' Victory Movement party.
+He's currently the oldest of five brothers.His father died on December of 2022.